Ranking Free RAG: Replacing Re-ranking with Selection in RAG for Sensitive Domains: Results

-On FinQA, which has relatively short documents (average length $\sim$700 tokens), \sysname{} is not the most effective method in terms of recall.
-This is because FinQA is constructed from passages that already contain the answer, rather than from entire financial documents.
-Such a setup does not reflect real-world scenarios, where the answer could appear anywhere in a long, complex document.
-In this setting, traditional similarity-based re-rankers achieve higher recall (0.98 vs. 0.95).
-Nevertheless, \sysname{} achieves a significant reduction in number of evidences (\textbf{$\sim$80\% fewer \chunks{}}) than strong baselines, which cuts noisy context and directly boosts generation accuracy with more grounded responses (see \autoref{fig:full_generation_result}).
+On FinQA, which has relatively short documents (average length $\sim$700 tokens), \sysname{} is not the most effective method in terms of recall because the dataset is constructed from passages that already contain the answer rather than from entire documents.
+This setup does not reflect real-world scenarios where answers could appear anywhere in long, complex documents, and in this constrained setting, traditional similarity-based re-rankers achieve higher recall (0.98 vs. 0.95).
+Nevertheless, \sysname{} achieves a significant reduction in the number of evidences (\textbf{$\sim$80\% fewer \chunks{}}, refer to \autoref{tab:evidence_efficiency_times_compact}) compared to strong baselines, cutting noisy context to boost generation accuracy with more grounded responses (see \autoref{fig:full_generation_result}).

+To examine whether these efficiency gains hold in more complex evidence settings, we further study \sysname{} under multi-hop conditions.
+Multi-hop settings are substantially more challenging than single-hop settings, and advanced techniques often struggle under such conditions \citep{11463722}.
+Since multi-hop performance depends heavily on retrieving and preserving all necessary evidence, we examine whether \sysname{}'s adaptive selection affects single-hop and multi-hop performance differently.
+We analyze 20K+ instances from QASPER, Contract-NLI, PrivacyQA, CUAD, and MAUD, all of which require \textbf{multi-hop evidence} in a non-trivial fraction of cases.
+Empirically, 74\% of instances that generate a correct answer rely on a single correct chunk, while 26\% require multiple chunks. \sysname{} achieves essentially identical performance in both settings: single-chunk instances achieve precision/recall of 0.19/0.94, while multi-chunk instances achieve 0.19/0.91.
+Thus, \sysname{} preserves correct evidence while maintaining efficiency gains on multi-hop tasks.

-\textbf{Robustness to Corpus Poisoning in RAG:} \sysname{} successfully defends against attacks and produces correct answers, as shown in \autoref{tab:adv_results_combined_big}.
+\textbf{Robustness to Corpus Poisoning in RAG.} \sysname{} successfully defends against attacks and produces correct answers, as shown in \autoref{tab:adv_results_combined_big}.
 Without defense, the system fails completely (F1 = 0), and basic perplexity checks provide little help.
 Most caught poisoned evidence gets flagged for \textit{instruction violations} rather than contradictions or factual errors.
 This shows that attacks mainly try to change \textit{how the model works} instead of changing facts.
 Since the Verifier only flags evidence when confident and removes it before generating answers, the improvements come from \textit{selection}, not from adding text.
 Even with shorter evidence, brief rationale-based cues are enough to decide what to keep and what to remove.